matthewlefler/3dTetris/README.md

 # 3D Tetris
-A 3 dimensional Tetris-like game that is made using the MonoGame library in C#, meant to run on Devcade (a arcade-like cabinet made by CSHers)
+A 3 dimensional Tetris-like game that is made using the MonoGame library in C#, meant to run on Devcade (https://devcade.csh.rit.edu/)

 ### Building with build scripts